 The wooden platform beneath me shuddered, shaking me out of my slumber.
-Under a moonlit sky, I crept outside of the homestay hut and stepped out onto the boardwalk.
+Under a moonlit sky I crept outside of the homestay hut and stepped out onto the boardwalk.
 Across the water I could vaguely see the silhouettes of people gathered in the village.
 Women wailed and chanted while a plume of smoke billowed from amongst them, and a child wrapped in a blanket was passed from one person to the next.

-I walked towards the gathering and quietly asked someone what was happening.
+In the darkness I walked towards the gathering and quietly asked someone what was happening.
 I was told that one of the village children had been possessed by an evil spirit.
 A short while later, a gentleman rushed over to me asking if I could help.
 Not knowing what to do or say, I suggested that we take the child to hospital to be tested for malaria.
 “No no,” the person replied, “we need to take out the evil spirit.”
-The ritual continued well into the night.
+The ritual continued into the night.